Students, Parents, Friends, and Music Enthusiasts,

 Items on the strategic plan will be assigned to a committee or individual faculty member for implementation.
 Assigned faculty will give progress reports at departmental meetings and a final report at the last faculty meeting of the academic year.

-Committee chairs will be appointed by the Department Chair based on an interview and will begin their term on July 1.
-Chairs will have a two-year term limit.
+Committee chairs will be appointed by the Department Chair based on an interview in early April and will begin their term on August 1.
+Chairs will have a two-year term limit and can serve multiple terms.
+Chairs should expect to serve one additional year after their term expires to aid in transitioning to the new chair.

-All faculty members may submit agenda items to any standing committee chair for consideration by that committee.
+All faculty members may submit agenda items to any standing committee chair for consideration by that committee in its next meeting.

 The Advisory Committee manages all departmental policy documents, including the Department of Music Bylaws.
 In addition, the committee may discuss and make recommendations for procedural issues that involve both students and faculty.